bkidwell/cfsqlite/README.md

 1. Act as a singleton object (only one instance per application; save time and memory).

 2. Ensure that [SqliteJDBC](http://www.zentus.com/sqlitejdbc/) is available in the Java "extensions" folder and is loadable.
-If not, it displays an error page prompting the user to download the **sqlitejdbc** to ColdFusion's JRE's "ext" folder.
+If not, it displays an error page prompting the user to download the **sqlitejdbc** to ColdFusion's JRE's `ext` folder.

 3. Compute a standardized ColdFusion Data Source Name ("sqlite.**APPNAME**.**BASE\_FILENAME**") and determine if there already a database attached there.
 If the Data Source Name doesn't exist, it prompts the user for a username and password for the **/CFIDE** Administration interface and installs the database.